How to push changes to Git Hub using the command line?

 - Use the

-command to commit the changes to the local repository.
-For example,git commit -m "Commit message"
+git commitcommand to commit the changes to the local repository.
+For example,git commit -m "Commit message"will commit the changes with the message “Commit message”.

 - Use the

-command to push the changes to the remote repository.
-For example,git push origin master
+git pushcommand to push the changes to the remote repository.
+For example,git push origin masterwill push the changes to the master branch of the remote repository.

 How the push and pull command works: